 Five artists bring choreographic practices, materials and questions into the frame of the morning class.
 Taking choreography as way of being in the world, an approach to living, moving and thinking, each artist will offer an embodied insight into their past, present and future choreographic processes.

-Seke Chimutengwende works as a performer, choreographer, teacher and improviser.
-After graduation from London Contemporary Dance School in 2004 he went on to tour internationally with companies such as DV8 Physical Theatre, Lost Dog and Fabulous Beast.
+Seke Chimutengwende is a dancer, improviser, choreographer, movement director and teacher.
+Seke trained at Lewisham College (1999 -2001) and London Contemporary Dance School (2001 – 2004) and went on to perform with companies such as DV8 Physical Theatre, Lost Dog and Fabulous Beast.

 Since 2006, Seke has trained extensively in improvisation with a variety of practitioners and with Andrew Morrish in particular.
 Seke has performed over 60 solo improvisations internationally and performs ensemble improvisation with Neat Timothy.

 Seke began making choreographies in 2011, including The Time Travel Piece which was a semi-finalist for The Place Prize 2012 and Black Holes, made in collaboration with Alexandrina Hemsley, which was selected for The British Council Showcase in Edinburgh 2019.

 Since 2018, Seke has also worked as a movement director for theatre productions at The Yard Theatre, Battersea Arts Centre and The Gate Theatre.

 Seke has regularly taught for Independent Dance since 2010 and also regularly teaches at The Rambert School, London Contemporary Dance School, The Royal Central School of Speech and Drama and Goldsmiths University amongst others.